hanneslinder/retro-speaker/README.md

 The main speaker parts after gluing together and inserting threaded inserts:
 ![The main speaker parts after gluing them together](images/20221212_093834.jpg)

-The housing, speakers and amplifier (and masking tape aound the speaker mount):
+The housing, speakers and amplifier (and masking tape around the speaker mount):
 ![The housing, speakers and amplifier](images/20220130_214815.jpg)

 Internal power wiring: